BeyondAR/beyondar/README.md

 	ArrayList<BeyondarObject> geoObjects = new ArrayList<BeyondarObject>();

-	//This method call is better to don't do it in the UI thread! getBeyondarObjectsOnScreenCoordinates(x, y, geoObjects);
+	//This method call is better to don't do it in the UI thread!
+	// This method is also available in the BeyondarFragment getBeyondarObjectsOnScreenCoordinates(x, y, geoObjects);

 	String textEvent = "";